4 Days in Oaxaca Itinerary: 25+ Best Things To Do

 Is Oaxaca safe?

 I think so!
-I’ve travelled here as a solo female and as a couple.
+I’ve travelled here both as a solo female and with my husband.
 I never had any issues at all when I’ve visited and always felt safe, even when we were out walking at night.
 There were lots of families travelling in Oaxaca, as well as solo females.
-That being said, it always pays to be aware of your surroundings.
-Read my tips on the things you need to know before travelling to Oaxaca.

 How to get to Oaxaca

 From the airport, it’s about a 25-minute drive to downtown.
-You can hire a car, get a taxi or jump in the shared taxis, which cost around MN$130 per person (as of 2021).
+You can hire a car, get a taxi or jump in the shared taxis, which cost around MN$390 per person (as of December 2023).
 You’ll see the shared taxi stand as you come out of customs.
 You’ll need to wait until the taxi fills up and as they drop people off to their different hotels, but it usually doesn’t take too long.
-Alternatively, GuateGo offers private transfers direct to your hotel, which will save you a tonne of time.

 If you’re already in Mexico, there are plenty of buses and domestic flights from Mexico City and other major cities to Oaxaca.
 Mexican buses are super comfortable, especially the long-distance buses.